MEET OUR STAFF

 Denise Senter, MFT, LMHC

-Denise Senter serves as Clinical Supervisor in support of Reach For Youth’s programs and operations.
+Denise Senter serves as Director of Mental Health and Clinical Services in support of Reach For Youth’s programs and operations.
 Denise joined Reach For Youth In December, 2013.

 Denise is a licensed clinician trained in Marriage and Family Therapy with nearly 30 years of extensiveexperience serving families and children in private practice.